shortstheory/shortstheory.github.io/_posts/2019-02-18-singapore.md

 ![](/content/images/2019/02/PHOTO-2019-02-13-17-01-09.jpg)
 *The Sea2Space building, closely related to the ARL*

 It's been a welcome change from attending a college stranded dozens of kilometres from the city.
 It has been much easier to travel impulsively.
-No two weekends here has been the same here either - be it either spending an evening at Clarke Quay or kayaking in Indonesia.
+No two weekends here have been the same either - be it either spending an evening at Clarke Quay or kayaking in Indonesia.

 ![](/content/images/2019/02/20181228_044958045_iOS.jpg)
 *View from the Chinese Garden Tower*
 ![](/content/images/2019/02/20190105_080510872_iOS.jpg)